zampolli75/indigo/_posts/2018-01-10-run-node-app-pm2.md

 Following I document some of the most common commands I use to run my application.

 ## Start environments
-These are the different commands to start the multiple enviroments of the application:
+These are the different commands to start the multiple environments of the application:

 {% highlight shell %}
 <!-- production environment -->